ladybug-tools/spider/sandbox/build-well/README.md

 ### 2017-09-21 ~ Theo

 * 11:30 ~ start r3. working on ui/css
 * 12:33 ~ UI cleaned up.
 No more details/summary. all html files controlled from container file
 	* start fixing bugs in adjacent-buildings.html
+* 13:26 ~ most everything good in AB and G. Added floors, roof and internal walls to box shape.
+Now star L Shape

+* 15:15 ~  R4 started.
+Box shape in its own file.
+Will try to replicate with L Shape
+* 2017-09-21 ~ BS * LS both operating quite well

+abbreviations relate to names of HTML files; ab = adjacent-buildings.html

 ### 2017-09-20 ~ Theo